MZehren/ADTOF/README.md

 2. Click on **Change Input Folder** and select the folder containing the custom charts to convert
 3. Click on **Begin**

-### 2. Cleaning
+### 2. Automatic grooming
-TODO HANDLE LOGS
+The custom charts dowloaded can now be converted into a usable dataset with the script {buildDataset.py}(/bin/buildDataset.py):
 >usage: buildDataset.py [-h] [-p] inputFolder outputFolder
 >
->Process a chart folder with the automatic cleaning
+>Process a chart folder with the automatic cleaning procedure
 >
 >positional arguments:
 >  inputFolder     Path to the chart folder.